James Carver: Political career

 Previously a Labour voter, Carver joined UKIP in 1996 and stood in four general elections for UKIP: Orpington in 1997 (5th, 526 votes), Cheltenham in 2001 (6th, 482 votes), Preseli Pembrokeshire in 2005 (5th, 498 votes), and Stourbridge in 2015 (3rd, 7,774 votes).
 He was also sixth on the party list for London in the 1999 European election.

 Carver is of Romanichal descent on his grandmother's side, giving rise to his interest in fostering better relationships with traveller communities.
 He believes that he is the only British Parliamentarian from a Romany background.
 He has also helped raise both money and awareness for the charity Scleroderma and Raynauds UK (SRUK) Society following the death of his first wife from scleroderma in 2009.
-He re-married in late 2014.
+He remarried in late 2014.

 In April 2017, Carver resigned as UKIP's foreign affairs spokesperson following the party's promise to ban the wearing of the burqa in public.
 He said that "no one has the right to dictate what people should wear", and that the policy undermined his ability to represent British Muslims in his constituency.

 In August 2017, Carver endorsed Henry Bolton in the UKIP leadership election, citing his credentials to restructure the party.
 Following the election of Bolton as leader of UKIP, Carver was appointed assistant deputy leader.

 On 28 May 2018, after 22 years membership, Carver resigned from UKIP in frustration at what he perceived as a lurch to the right.
 Carver resigned from UKIP and then sat as an independent MEP until the end of the Eighth European Parliament, stating that he had become "out of kilter" with the party.

-One of a handful of the former UKIP MEPs who chose not to designate with Reform UK, he did not stand for re-election at the 2019 European election and switched support to the Conservatives at the General Election on their manifesto pledge to complete the formal process of Britain’s withdrawal from the European Union.
+One of a handful of the former UKIP MEPs who chose not to designate with Reform UK, he did not stand for re-election at the 2019 European election and switched support to the Conservatives at the general election on their manifesto pledge to complete the formal process of Britain's withdrawal from the European Union.

 He stood as a Conservative candidate in the 2021 local elections for his home ward of Nunnery, on Worcester City Council, becoming the first Conservative district councillor to win a seat in that ward for around 50 years taking 50% of the vote with a majority of 322 over his Labour opponent.

-In February 2022, he resigned his council seat just ten months into his three year term of office after becoming disillusioned with the local Conservative party.
+In February 2022, he resigned his council seat just ten months into his three-year term of office after becoming disillusioned with the local Conservative party.